-- IFA 3.1 The percent of people with developmental disabilities satisfied with a project activity. - IFA 3.2 The percent of family members satisfied with a project activity.
+IFA 3.1 The percent of people with developmental disabilities satisfied with a project activity.

+IFA 3.2 The percent of family members satisfied with a project activity.

-Grantees will be required to report aggregate data regarding race/ethnicity, gender, and geographic location (urban vs. rural) of project participants in connection with Performance Measures IFA 1.1 and IFA 1.2.
+Grantees will be required to report aggregate data regarding race/ethnicity, geographical location (urban vs. rural), sex at birth, gender identity, and sexual orientation of project participants, in connection with Performance Measures IFA 1.1 and IFA 1.2.
+Demographic information in connection with Performance Measure SC 1.4 is also welcome, but not required.
+Please consult the "Demographic Data Collection" tip sheet on our grants webpage for recommended survey questions.
 Please see a listing of the required demographics below: